trackie-nz/trackie/README.md

 **Free budgeting software for New Zealand.**

 [Trackie](https://trackie.nz) is a hosted deployment of [Actual Budget](https://actualbudget.org) - a fast, private, open-source budgeting app - run free for anyone in Aotearoa.
-Sign up with your email, get your own private budget, and optionally sync your NZ bank transactions automatically.

 No cost, no ads, no data harvesting, New Zealand only.

 ## About